PeteMontgomery/mucon/readme.md

 - Fiverr tech stack.
 Used to use Ruby on Rails
 - Added memcache, redis, nginx, rabbitmq to optimise
 - Standard scaling challenges.
-Microservice to the rescue.
+Microservices to the rescue.
 - Honeymoon period
   - user-service
   - requirements-service (what kind of gig a user wants)